beardedspice/beardedspice/README.md

 ### Setting an active tab
 Tell BeardedSpice to control a tab by either clicking the menubar icon and selecting a tab from the dropdown, or by pressing the 'Set Active Tab' shortcut when a browser window is active.
 The shortcut defaults to ⌘+F8, and is configurable in the preferences panel.
 Switching active tabs will pause the currently active tab (if there is one).

+In Chrome you must reset your active tab if you move your tab to a new window.
+With Safari, reset your active tab when changing the order of your active tab or moving it to a new window.

 ### Disabling certain handlers
 From the preferences menu, uncheck any types of webpages that you don't want BeardedSpice to have control over.
 By default, all implemented handlers are enabled.